 These threats aren’t always obvious.
 In fact, they’re often invisible to the conscious mind.
 They can range from childhood trauma stored in your body to simple blood sugar or nutrition imbalances.
 Your body doesn’t distinguish between these different types of threats; it just knows something feels off and tries to fix it the best way it knows how – often through food.

 Here’s the crucial part: When your body perceives a threat, it kicks into survival mode.
 You may have heard of this as the state of fight, flight, freeze or fawn.
-In these states, your rational mind takes a back seat, and your body’s instincts take over.
+In these states, when the stress becomes too intense for us to handle comfortably (what experts call being ‘outside our window of tolerance’), our rational mind takes a back seat, and our body’s instincts take over.
 This is why you might find yourself elbow-deep in a bag of chips before you even realise what’s happening.
 It’s not a lack of willpower; it’s your body bypassing your conscious control in its urgent quest for safety.
 That’s why you self-sabotage.

 Think of it like this: Your body is like a well-meaning but overanxious security guard.
 When it senses danger (real or imagined), it doesn’t wait for your permission.
 It acts swiftly, often using food as a quick fix to create a sense of comfort and safety.
 This is why binge eating can feel so automatic and out of your control – because, in those moments, it truly is.